Rust-GCC/gccrs/gcc/config/avr/avr.md

 ;;     AND   Rm, Rn
 ;;     BRNE  .La
 ;;
-;; shall not be superseeded.
+;; shall not be superseded.
 With a respective combine pattern ;; the latter sequence would be
 ;;
 ;;     AND   Rm, Rn